bookofproofs/bookofproofs.github.io/_sources/history/19th-century/kronecker.md

 * Kronecker was of very small stature and extremely self-conscious about his height.
 * Here Schwarz was joking about the small man Kronecker and the large man Weierstrass.
 * Kronecker did not see the funny side of the comment, however, and never had any further dealings with Schwarz (who was Weierstrass's student and Kummer's son-in-law).
-* Others however displayed more tact and, for example, Helmholtz who was a professor in Berlin from 1871, managed to stay on good terms with Kronecker.
 * Despite the bitter antagonism between Cantor and Kronecker, Cantor invited Kronecker to address this first meeting as a sign of respect for one of the senior and most eminent figures in German mathematics.
-* However, Kronecker never addressed the meeting, since his wife was seriously injured in a climbing accident in the summer and died on 23 August 1891.
-* Kronecker only outlived his wife by a few months, and died in December 1891.
 * We should not think that Kronecker's views of mathematics were totally eccentric.
 * Kronecker's ideas were further developed by Poincaré and Brouwer, who placed particular emphasis upon intuition.